WA Government Architecture Decision Records

 Foundation Setup

-- Apply Isolation - Follow ADR 001: Application Isolation for CMS service network and runtime separation
+- Apply Isolation - Follow ADR 001: Application Isolation for CMS service network, runtime, and environment separation

-- Deploy Infrastructure - Follow ADR 002: AWS EKS for Cloud Workloads for CMS container deployment
+- Deploy CMS Runtime - Follow ADR 002: AWS EKS for Cloud Workloads for the CMS application and background workers

-- Configure Infrastructure - Follow ADR 010: Infrastructure as Code for reproducible deployments
+- Configure Infrastructure - Follow ADR 010: Infrastructure as Code for reproducible database, storage, CDN, and runtime deployments

 Security & Operations

-- Configure Secrets Management - Follow ADR 005: Secrets Management for database credentials and API keys
+- Configure Secrets Management - Follow ADR 005: Secrets Management for database, CMS, identity, and API credentials

-- Setup Logging - Follow ADR 007: Centralised Security Logging for audit trails and editorial tracking
+- Setup Logging - Follow ADR 007: Centralised Security Logging for audit trails, publishing events, and administrative actions

-- Setup Backup Strategy - Follow ADR 014: Object Storage Backups for content and media backup
+- Setup Backup Strategy - Follow ADR 014: Object Storage Backups for content database, media asset, and configuration recovery

-- Configure Edge Protection - Follow ADR 016: Web Application Edge Protection for CDN and WAF setup
+- Configure Edge Protection - Follow ADR 016: Web Application Edge Protection for CDN, WAF, origin protection, and cache rules

-- Identity Integration - Follow ADR 012: Privileged Remote Access for editorial authentication
+- Identity Integration - Follow ADR 013: Identity Federation Standards and ADR 012: Privileged Remote Access for editorial and administrative access

 Implementation Details

-- Implement headless CMS API following ADR 003: API Documentation Standards
+- Implement headless CMS APIs following ADR 003: API Documentation Standards where content is consumed by other applications

-- Implement content governance and retention policies per ADR 015: Data Governance Standards
+- Apply content retention, disposal, and ownership rules per ADR 015: Data Governance Standards

 Reference Architecture: Data Pipelines